 - Prioritizing yourself

 You can only be in a position to help others if you help yourself first.
-Putting yourself first is one of the best ways to cultivate your growth and cater to your own needs.
-Unfortunately, many people confuse this practice with being selfish and try to make you feel guilty for looking out for yourself.
+Therefore, putting yourself first is one of the things you should never apologize for.
+It is a way to cultivate your growth and cater to your own needs.
+Unfortunately, many people confuse putting yourself first with being selfish and they could try to make you feel guilty for looking out for yourself.

 - Asking for what you deserve

 Whether at work or in your personal life, never settle for less than you deserve.
-Stop apologizing for asking for more than what is being offered and knowing your worth.
-You have value, and if you want better treatment or more for yourself, you deserve to have it and you should never apologize for asking for it.
+One of the things you should never apologize for is knowing your worth and asking for more than what is being offered.
+You have value, and if you want better treatment or more for yourself, you deserve to have it and you should stop apologizing for asking for it.

 If that means having to get rid of toxic friendships and relationships or leaving your current job to achieve it, then do it.
 You should never apologize for leaving behind things that no longer serve you or for asking for what you deserve.
 It shows you know your value, respect yourself, and have dignity.